Some time ago Max decided to take a trip to Belgium together with Belle and Bilitis.

 We asked Max to tell us about his journey to the Azores island of Terceira and here is his story.

+It was a beautiful sunny December day when Bilitis and me landed on Lajes airfield.
 I was totally surprised how warm it was.
 We had 21 and on one day even 24 degrees which I think is a bit unusual for winter in the Azores.
 I was very eager to see the island and especially the coast part where David Hamilton had shot some of his iconic pictures.

+We first took a ride to our little house that I had rented for our stay and left the luggage there.
 The view from the house was phenomenal.
 Green meadows with horses and stone walls up to the point where the horizon met the Atlantic ocean.

 The style of the buildings look like a town in Portugal or even Mexico and the landscape is a perfect copy of south England.
 Very exciting!